Hashimoto’s Disease: Symptoms, Causes and Chiropractic Care

 Where does Chiropractic come in?

 Well, we don’t treat Hashimoto’s at all BUT we have seen in many patients that their ability to deal with Hashimoto’s is better when under care because their brain and nervous system is better balanced.
-Because the brain and nervous system controls everything including hormone production and the immune system, Chiropractic plays a significant role in metabolic issues.
+Because the brain and nervous system controls everything including hormone production, Chiropractic plays a significant role in metabolic issues.
 There also has been some research showing a connection between Hashimoto’s and degenerative disc disease within the spine (4).